 In other words, the game behaves exactly as Wu Yue would have predicted.
 In order to be appointed prefect, a magistrate would need a special imperial edict or to purchase the higher rank.
 There was no regular promotion from magistrate to prefect.
 As a matter of fact, Kent Guy writes about Li Hu, whose biography he studied: “When the post of prefect of Tai'an became vacant, the fact was reported to the emperor who then chose the new appointee from among the officials known to him” ((Guy, 2014), 81).
 This almost exactly describes the procedure which the game refers to as “royal nomination.”
 Following an outstanding review (or with sufficient patronage), an official could be added to a list of nominees from which the emperor would choose for extraordinary promotion, i.e. promotions that broke the confines of the “Examination of Rank-Classes.”
 There was no direct and automatic promotion from county magistrate to prefect.

-In addition, the rules of the game also allow purchase, an option about which we know that it was also available in real life.
+In addition, the rules of the game also allowed for a purchase, an option about which we know was also available in real life.
 In the game, the price is 5 chips per rank-class (ji).
 The county magistrate is ranked 7a, but 6a if the county is located in the capital prefecture, making five resp. three rank-classes to prefect (4b), costing 25 resp.
 15 chips, up to a quarter of the initial wager at the beginning of the game.

 So, what does the case of prefect tell us about the game Mandarin Promotions?
 As a reminder, we study a post-1870s version of the game which is based on the 1840 original.
 First, the game is faithful to the statutory regulations of official promotion charts to a surprising degree, notwithstanding necessary abstraction in the performance review process.
 Secondly, the regulations that the game is based on are those before 1843.
 Thirdly, the post-1870s version did not revise the original setup to make it closer to current practice.
 This means that, because the game design did not change with the times, its level of abstraction increased, not because the game became more abstract, but because reality moved away.
 The same, though, as we have seen above, can be said for many of the Qing regulations themselves.
 As Wu Yue has shown, the statutory regulations themselves are not necessarily more “true” when it comes to the situation on the ground.
 Regulations create their own “utopia of rules.”
 What was in the regulations and what happened on the ground were two different things.
 The game mimicked the regulations.
 Players during the Qing dynasty must have known this, including the fact that the game remained frozen in time and was therefore increasingly outdated.
 But this, too, happened to the Collected Statutes.
 For example, the ting department, albeit securely institutionalized, was not included in the “Examination of Rank-Classes” even by the 1899 edition, the last before the Qing empire collapsed.